-The prize recognises pupils achieving academic excellence as well as dedicating themselves to the service of others in their school and the wider community.
+These prizes recognise North East pupils achieving academic and vocational excellence as well as dedicating themselves to the service of others in their school and the wider community.
 They also recognise the most inspiring teachers and other professionals who are helping to ensure that young people in the North East achieve their potential.

-Every year, headteachers and principals can nominate any year 11 and 12 pupils who have shown:
+Headteachers and principals can nominate any year 11, 12 and 13 pupils who have shown:

 - interest in government, education, history or public service